What to do while your antibiotics start going to work.

-Talk to a Doctor
+Talk to a doctor

 It's important to stay well hydrated with plain water to help the bladder heal and flush out the bacteria.
 You should drink a healthy amount of water so your urine is light yellow, usually at least 100 ounces of water daily during the UTI.

 Some things can irritate the bladder and make your UTI symptoms worse or feel like a UTI.
 Usually we recommend drinking only water - but it's especially important to avoid caffeine and alcohol which are both strong bladder irritants.
 Even juice can irritate a healing UTI.

 It's important to take the full course of antibiotics unless your doctor tells you otherwise.
 The reason is that if you just take a few days of antibiotics you might only kill some of the bad bacteria - and then they might come back stronger and more resistant to that antibiotic next time.
 So even if you feel better quickly, take the full prescription as directed.

-Go to the ER if You Get Worse
+Go to the ER if you get worse

 - Nausea and vomiting